Ketibansapi/ts-inspired-front/README.md

 ## React+Typescript Simple Application

 User can add, remove and random their names.
 Implementing typescript on react, packed on webpack.
-Inpired-mobile assesstment.
+Inpired-mobile assessment.

 ### Screenshot